-- Park machine on a level surface and lower equipment and attachments to the ground. - Place pilot shutoff lever in "lock" position.
+- Park machine on a level surface and lower equipment to the ground. - Place pilot control shut-off lever in "lock" position.
 Stop engine and remove key. - Attach a "Do Not Operate" tag in an obvious place in the operator's station.

-Securely support machine or attachment before working under it.
+Securely support machine or equipment before working under it.